esteil/atvfiles/README.txt

 The preferences can be set using the "defaults" command, such as: defaults write net.ericiii.ATVFiles RootPath /mnt/Server

+Finder needs to be restarted to pick up any changes.

 The preferences available are:

-RootPath: The path it looks at when first entering the plugin.
+RootDirectory: The path it looks at when first entering the plugin.
   Defaults to /Users/frontrow/Movies
 EnableAC3Passthrough: Unused, for future use.
   Default: NO